Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 Squirting During Sex

 As well as squirting while masturbating alone, you may want to squirt with your partner.
 The key is using the correct angle and depth of penetration.
-Your man really only needs to penetrate about 2-3 inches in order to make you ejaculate.
-The illustration below shows the depth and angle that your man should be penetrating you to stimulate your G Spot
+Your man only needs to penetrate about 2-3 inches to make you ejaculate.
+The illustration below shows the depth and angle that he should be penetrating you to stimulate your G Spot

 But if you find that this angle is not providing enough pressure to your G Spot, then get your man to make the angle slightly more drastic like in the illustration below: